mendix/docs/content/refguide/reference-set-selector.md

 The column widths are defined as either percentages or pixels.
 The value for the columns are separated by semi-colons.
 For example a narrow column and a wide column could be defined as `20;80`.
 If the widths are defined in percentages, they have to add up to 100.

-If column widths are defined as percentages, you can also change the widths of columns is by dragging the separating line between columns.
+If column widths are defined as percentages, you can also change the widths of columns by dragging the separating line between columns.

 #### 2.5.3 Number of Rows